madetech/G1-Spikes/5:Wagtail_Query_Extension/Wagtail_Query_Extension.md

 ### Test plan

-We started from the original test suite found in [the first spike](../1:Content_Query_and_Filtering/Content_Query_and_Filtering_Report.md).
-It should be noted that since this time, we have moved into using tag groups, allowing for more flexibility, and have considered minimum and maximum ages.
+We started from the original test suite found in the [first spike](../1:Content_Query_and_Filtering/Content_Query_and_Filtering_Report.md).
+It should be noted that since then, we have moved into using tag groups, allowing for more flexibility, and have considered minimum and maximum ages.

 #### Services in the database: